What is gum disease?

 What to look out for:

 - swollen gums

 - tooth loosening

 While both acute and chronic forms of gum disease exist, it is the chronic form that predominates.
 Chronic periodontital disease goes largely unnoticed as it is a non-painful condition and the above signs and symptoms generally present at the later stages or with advanced disease.

 The only true way to know if you have gum or periodontal problems is to be examined by your dentist.
 A simple screening exam can alert us to the presence of any disease, which would then warrant a more detailed mapping of the gum tissues, including radiological analysis of the supporting bone structures.
 Groups with a higher risk include smokers, uncontrolled diabetics and those with a genetic predisposition.
 Stress and poor diet have also been implicated.

 Good oral hygiene regimens, including regular and frequent visits to your hygienist, can help to reduce your risk of allowing periodontital disease to develop and progress, and indeed supportive periodontal regimes are considered to be the mainstay of controlling the condition.
-The advice for all patients is to continue with regular checkups at your dentist, including regular cleans by your hygienist.
-If your dentist feels there is a need for further investigation and management, they may then refer you to a periodontist for a consultation.
+The advice for all patients is to continue with regular checkups at your dentist, including regular cleans by your hygienist, every six months.
+If your dentist feels there is a need for further investigation and management, they may then refer you to a specialist periodontist for a consultation.